Azeem-Khan1/TripleAJv2/azeem.md

 Find opened issues [here](https://github.com/Azeem-Khan1/TripleAJv2/issues)

-We PLAN to add AI
+We PLAN to add AI through the integration of an API.

 ## Scrum Board